fayaz55/Projects/Project/README.md

 and delete customer.

 Every customer has three levels: silver, gold, platinum.
 When a customer has less than 10000 dollars in her account, she is at silver level.
-When a customer has 10000 dollars or more but less than 20000 dol-lars in her account, she is at gold level.
+When a customer has 10000 dollars or more but less than 20000 dollars in her account, she is at gold level.
 When a customer has 20000 dollars or more in her account, she is at platinum level.
 A customer can do an online purchase using the money in her account.
 The online purchase must be of 50 dollars or more.
 When a silver customer does an online purchase using her ac-count, she needs to pay a fee of 20 dollars in addition to